Nord Stream 2: Last piece of gas pipeline is in place | DW | 06.09.2021

 The US is not happy with what it believes will be a more dependent relationship between Europe and Russia.
 Washington does not want Moscow using energy as a weapon, and has sought assurances from Berlin that it will act if that is seen to be the case.

 Kyiv has been opposed to the project because of a bypass which prevents the routing of the pipeline through Ukraine.
 This bypass will deprive the country out of billions in transit fees.
-President Volodymir Zelensky has said the project is a "dangerous geopolitical weapon."
+President Volodymyr Zelenskyy has said the project is a "dangerous geopolitical weapon."

 "We view this project exclusively through the prism of security and consider it a dangerous geopolitical weapon of the Kremlin," Zelenskyy said at the time.